sourcefrog/conserve/CONTRIBUTING.md

   small examples.
 These are somewhat slow to build so are used only in cases where an example is especially helpful in describing the API.

-- Individual functions, as unit tests within the implementation module.
-Prefer this for things that are important to test, but not exposed or not easily testable through the public API.
-Most things should be tested through the public API and not inside the implementation.
+- API integration tests for things that don't fit well in a single module.

 If it's hard to work out how to test your change please feel free to put up a draft PR with no tests and just ask.